eco619/engineering-docs/architecture/platform-architecture.md

 Individual eco619 platforms may apply those principles differently according to their specific purpose.

-For example, the **AI Document Library** applies these principles to complex operational artifacts, including documents, email, attachments, visual information, metadata, verification, relationships, evidence, and evolving knowledge.
+For example, the Continuous Intelligence Platform (CIP) applies these principles to complex operational artifacts, including documents, email, attachments, visual information, metadata, verification, relationships, evidence, and evolving knowledge.

 Platform-specific architecture may define responsibilities more precisely without redefining the foundational principles established here.